Perverse filtration for generalized Kummer varieties of fibered surfaces: Generalized Kummer varieties for fibered surfaces

 \end{proof}

-\begin{cor} Let $f:A\to C$ be a fibration satisfying the condition of Theorem \ref{main}.
+\begin{cor} Let $f:A\to C$ be a morphism satisfying the condition of Theorem \ref{main}.
 Then the perverse filtration associated with the induced morphism $h':A^{[[n]]}\to C^{((n))}$ admits a natural strongly multiplicative splitting in the sense of (\ref{001}). \end{cor}

 \begin{proof} By Proposition \ref{4.3}, the perverse filtration associated with $f:A\to C$ admits a strongly multiplicative splitting.
 Such a splitting induces a splitting of the perverse filtration associated with $f^{(\nu)}:A^{(\nu)}\to C^{(\nu)}$ for any partition $\nu$, and a splitting of the perverse filtration associated with $h:A^{[n]}\to C^{(n)}$; see \cite[Section 2.2]{SZ}.
 Now Proposition \ref{aaa} and Theorem \ref{thm} produce splittings of the perverse filtrations associated with $f'^{(\nu)}\times f':A^{(\nu)}_0\times A\to B^{(\nu)}_0\times B$ and $h'\times f:A^{[[n]]}\times A\to C^{((n))}\times C$, respectively.
 It follows directly from the construction that if $\alpha_\nu\in H^*(A^{(n)},\BQ)$ is a pure class with respect to the splitting, then $\alpha_\nu^{[n]}$ and $\alpha_{\nu,\sigma}$ are both pure in the corresponding splittings, and the equation (\ref{1241}) still holds.
 By \cite[Proposition 2.8]{SZ}, the perverse filtration associated with $h$ is strongly multiplicative, the inequalities in the proof of Theorem \ref{main} are equations for pure classes $\alpha_\nu^{[n]}$, $\beta_\nu^{[n]}$, $\alpha_{\nu,\sigma}$, and $\beta_{\nu,\tau}$.
 Therefore, the splitting we constructed is strongly multiplicative. \end{proof}